 You can visualize the solution now.

-Move rest two matches 4 and 5 to complete a diamond with sides 1 and 6.
-In the process possibility of a second diamond with only one side missing will be created.
+Move the rest two matches 4 and 5 to complete a diamond with sides 1 and 6.
+Thus, the possibility of a second diamond with only one side missing will be created.
 Add 1 extra match to complete this remaining side of the second diamond.

 Match number 7 is the extra match you have added.

 Following an easy and systematic approach, you have learned the right way to get the final solution figure.